 For £35, this is one of the best ways to add some extra features to your television.

 Amazon Fire TV

 If you’re heavily invested in the Amazon ecosystem, pay for a Prime membership and use the company’s bevy of cloud services, the Fire TV is probably the one for you.
 Unlike the Chromecast, you get a fantastic little remote here that works with voice and there’s a slick, easy to use interface for picking your media.
 Plenty of the big names are here, Netflix, Plex et al, plus if you pick up the additional controller you can play games too.
-Specs wise this is one of the most powerful telly boxes on the market, with 2G RAM, an Adreno 320 graphics engine and a quad-core processor.
+Specs wise this is one of the most powerful telly boxes on the market - it's now 4K compatible.

 With more than 1,000 available services just waiting to be downloaded, the Roku 3 is the streaming box to plump for if you want the widest selection of content.
 The device itself is impressive too, with dual band wireless, a headphone jack positioned on the remote for re-routing audio and the ability to play a few simple games.
 There’s also a MicroSD slot on the machine for playing back local media and a remote app for iOS and Android.

 £99 | Buy Roku 3